 - Explore Essex Street at night and again during the day for two totally different vibes

-- Hampton Inn Salem Boston: This hotel was super expensive since we booked last minute, but it’s literally a couple blocks from Essex street so it was worth it.
-Traffic is insane here so you’ll want something in walking distance so you can skip ubers or cars.
+- Hampton Inn Salem Boston: This hotel was pricey since we booked last minute, but it’s a couple of blocks from Essex Street so it was worth it.
+Traffic in Salem during fall is genuinely insane, so you want something in walking distance so you can skip Ubers entirely.

-- Witch Hallow Airbnb: next time I’ll be trying to book this near witchy Airbnb in Salem.
+- Witch Hallow Airbnb: Next time I’ll be trying to book this witchy Airbnb in Salem.

 - Rental Car: Needed for most of the trip (not Salem).

-- Playlist: Make a fall road trip playlist (mine had a lot of Noah Kahan and social media favorites).
+- Playlist: Make a fall road trip playlist.
+Mine had a lot of Noah Kahan and I have zero regrets.

-What to Pack for a Fall Road Trip
+What to Pack for a New England Fall Road Trip

-Autumn weather in New England is actually still pretty warm in the day, at least to our group who lives in San Francisco, where it’s 60’s year-round.
-There was an afternoon on our trip I was really hot and stripped down to t-shirts.
+Autumn weather in New England is actually still pretty warm during the day, at least for our group who lives in San Francisco where it’s 60s year-round.
+There was one afternoon on the trip where I was stripping down to a t-shirt because it was so warm.

 - Hiking boots

-- Comfy walking shoes like Teva for warmer days
+- Comfy walking shoes like Tevas for warmer days

-- Swimsuit (if hotel has a hot tub or sauna)
+- Swimsuit (if your hotel has a hot tub or sauna)

 - Small daypack or crossbody bag

-- Scarves and tall boots for that classic New England road trip look
+- Scarves and tall boots for that classic New England fall look

 Tips for Planning Your Own New England Fall Road Trip

-- Book hotels & car by June or July (it’ll get harder in August and September but still doable!)
+- Book hotels and a rental car by June or July.
+It gets harder in August and September but still doable.

 - Travel on weekdays to avoid leaf-peeping crowds.
-If you can only travel on the weekend, get up early each day.
+If you can only travel on weekends, get up early each day.

-- Mix scenic drives with slow town days for balance
+- Mix scenic drives with slow town days for a more sustainable pace.

-- Fly into Boston and loop from there
+- Fly into Boston and loop out from there.

-- Include stops like Franconia Notch and Dixville Notch for extra beauty
+- Include stops like Franconia Notch and Dixville Notch for extra scenic beauty along the drive.

 FAQ About New England Fall Road Trips

-How long should my trip be?
-5–8 days is ideal.
-Next time I would actually come closer to 10 days with my husband and take it really slow, renting cute cabin or farm Airbnbs along the way.
-But, you can also do the trip in just a few days if you priotizie.
+How many days do I need for a New England fall road trip?
+5 to 8 days is the sweet spot for this itinerary.
+Next time I’d actually do closer to 10 days with my husband and take it really slow, renting cute cabin Airbnbs along the way.
+But you can absolutely do a version of this in 3 to 4 days if you prioritize.
+See the short itinerary section below.

-What’s the best state for fall foliage?
-Vermont and New Hampshire both shine.
-Vermont is more small-town charming, while NH has the best mountain views and access to places like The Kanc and Franconia Notch State Park.
+What’s the best state for fall foliage in New England?
+Vermont and New Hampshire both deliver.
+Vermont is more small-town charming, while New Hampshire has the best mountain views and access to iconic drives like the Kancamagus Highway and Franconia Notch State Park.

-Do I need to book hotels early?
+Do I need to book hotels early for fall in New England?
 Absolutely.
-Fall is peak season in New England.
+Fall is peak season and things fill up fast, especially in Stowe and Salem.

 Estimated Trip Cost Breakdown

-(Per person based on a 5–6 day New England fall road trip)
+(Per person based on a 5 to 6 day New England fall road trip)

-Option 1 for short fall road trip in New England:
+Option 1 for a short New England fall road trip:

-- Day 1: Boston early AM on a redeye then drive to to Lincoln/Conway and drive the Kancamagus Highway.
+- Day 1: Fly into Boston early (redeye works great here) and drive to Lincoln or Conway to drive the Kancamagus Highway.

 - Day 2: Explore Polly’s Pancakes, Artist’s Bluff, drive to Stowe.

-- Day 3: Full day in Stowe, then drive to Boston in evening.
+- Day 3: Full day in Stowe, then drive back to Boston in the evening.

-- Day 4 (optional): Salem day trip before flying home depending on your flight.
+- Day 4 (optional): Salem day trip before flying home depending on your flight time.

 Option 2:

-- Base yourself in Stowe or Woodstock for 2–3 nights and do scenic drives, cider stops, and hikes from one hub.
+- Base yourself in Stowe or Woodstock for 2 to 3 nights and do scenic drives, cider stops, and hikes from one hub.

-This is perfect for a long weekend fall foliage getaway.
+This is a great option for a long weekend fall foliage getaway, especially if you’re flying in from the West Coast.

-If you’re planning to share your New England road trip on social media, don’t miss these photo spots:
+If you’re planning to share your New England road trip on social media, don’t miss these:

-- Hancock Overlook (Kancamagus) – sunrise drone views
+- Hancock Overlook (Kancamagus Highway) for sunrise drone views

-- Albany Covered Bridge – classic New England charm
+- Albany Covered Bridge for classic New England charm

-- Sleepy Hollow Farm (Woodstock) – peak foliage gold
+- Sleepy Hollow Farm (Woodstock) for peak foliage gold

-- Pleasant Street (Woodstock) – white fence and pumpkins
+- Pleasant Street (Woodstock) for the white fence and pumpkin scene

-- Percy Farm Corn Maze (Stowe) – fun fall vibes
+- Percy Farm Corn Maze (Stowe) for fun fall vibes

-- Trapp Family Lodge patio – golden hour mountain shots
+- Trapp Family Lodge patio for golden hour mountain shots

-- Cold Hollow Cider Mill – donut & cider cup pic
+- Cold Hollow Cider Mill for the classic donut and cider cup photo

-- Stowe Gondola top view – iconic fall panorama
+- Stowe Gondola top view for the iconic fall panorama

 - Canoeing at sunset at Highland Lodge